How to Paint Shutters: Wood

 ?
 Be Mindful: It may be a lot easier to remove your shutters.
 If you choose not to take them off, you may find it’s harder to paint all areas, so make your decision wisely.

 ?
-Hot Tip: It’s definitely a lot easy to take down your shutters and then paint over a drop cloth.
+Hot Tip: Itโs definitely a lot easy to take down your shutters and then paint over a drop cloth.
 It will cut down the chance of any paint drips, runs, or spills, or any other unfortunate mistakes.
+Plus this allows you to clean and paint the siding behind the shutters, especially if your shutters are ornamental and screwed into place.

 All six sides of your wooden shutters need to be painted as this will help keep the wood protected and sealed.
 Remember, you should paint the reverse or back side of the shutter.
 If not, the moisture may seep behind the shutter causing the wood to rot.